dgolovin-dev/article-unity3d-di/docs/index.md

   }
 ```

-3. Search and binding in GameManager.
+3. Locating and binding in the `GameManager`.

 ```C#
   public class GameManager: MonoBehaviour {